SixArm/sixarm_sql_schema_examples/README.md

 Handling corner cases well is more important than saving data space.

-  * For example, the concepts of a "postal_region" and "country_subdivision" are nearly identical, but not quite, so we store both.
+  * For example, the concepts of a "region" and "country_subdivision" are nearly identical, but not quite, so we store both.

 Use typical data type default sizes.